martenframework/marten/docs/docs/development/reference/settings.md

 The `secret_key` setting value **must** be kept secret.
 You should never commit this setting value to source control (instead, consider loading it from environment variables for example).
 :::

+### `socket`

+Default: `nil`

+The Unix socket path the HTTP server running the application will be listening on.

+When this setting is configured, the server will bind to the specified Unix socket instead of binding to a TCP port.
+In this case, the `host` and `port` settings are ignored.
+This is particularly useful when deploying a Marten application behind a reverse proxy like Nginx or Caddy on the same machine, as it provides better performance and security compared to TCP loopback.

 ### `time_zone`

 Default: `Time::Location.load("UTC")`